 The right to silence is essentially the right not to answer questions put to you by the police.
-This right is still generally operative in Jersey and in that respect Jersey differs from some other jurisdictions such as England, where if you choose not to answer police questions, it can be the subject of negative inferences by a jury at a trial.
+This right is still generally operative in Jersey and in that respect Jersey differs from some other jurisdictions such as England and Wales, where if you choose not to answer police questions, it can be the subject of negative inferences by a jury at a trial.

 The right to silence arises from one of the basic tenets of our criminal law, which is that it is for the prosecution to prove the case against you.